 Borrowing and Leverage.
-The Fund typically obtains leverage in seeking to achieve its investment objective.
-The Fund and its Subsidiaries have obtained and may in the future obtain financing to make investments in alternative lending-related securities.
+The Fund and its Subsidiaries have obtained and expect in the future to obtain financing to make investments and/or to fund Share repurchases.
+The Fund and its Subsidiaries intend to obtain leverage through traditional financing facilities, through reverse repurchase agreements or other similar derivatives transactions or through a mix of the foregoing.
 Such borrowings are typically secured by investments held by the Fund or such Subsidiary.
-The Fund also obtains leverage through reverse repurchase agreements.
-The Fund may also obtain leverage through derivative instruments that afford the Fund economic leverage or other investments, such as asset-backed securities, that may have embedded leverage.
+The Fund and its Subsidiaries also may obtain leverage through derivative instruments that afford the Fund economic leverage or other investments, such as asset-backed securities, that may have embedded leverage.
 The Fund is not limited in the form or manner in which it may incur leverage.